Joe-Connolly/trustedreviews/README.md

 The frontend of this app is built on top of the front-end starterpack built by Tim Tregubov, utilizing webpack, babel, eslint, sass, react/reactrouter, redux, express, and mongo.

 The backend of this app is a mongoDB database using mongoose for schema-based models and Heroku for deployment.
-Access the backend here: https://github.com/Joe-Connolly/trustedreviews-api
+Access the backend [here](https://github.com/Joe-Connolly/trustedreviews-api).

 ## Setup